 MENA | Middle East + North Africa (including Egypt, Morocco, Algeria, Tunisia, Libya) | Abdulaziz Al-Sowailim |

-So what does the new structure mean?
+So, what does the new EY structure mean?

-For instance, both India and Africa now report administratively to Rajiv Memani, meaning shared strategy, investments, and talent decisions.
+Leadership Unification: For instance, both India and Africa now report administratively to Rajiv Memani, meaning shared strategy, investments, and talent decisions.

-Each country (India, Kenya, South Africa, etc.) continues to report its revenue through its existing legal and statutory structure—so India reports as EY India, African countries report through their own country entities.
+No change in Financial Reporting: Each country (India, Kenya, South Africa, etc.) continues to report its revenue through its existing legal and statutory structure.

 That means revenue and financial results are still tracked country by country, not pooled together in one legal entity.

-The purpose is to enhance cross-border coordination and client offerings, not to consolidate finances.
+Improved synergy, not Accounting Merger: The purpose is to enhance cross-border coordination and client offerings, not to consolidate finances.

 Example: Imagine technology specialists in India being easily redeployed to support a digital transformation project in Africa—without needing separate regional contracts or approvals.